IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 # Introduction

 The IETF Administrative Support Activity (IASA) was originally established in 2005.
-In the years since 2005, the needs of the IETF evolved in ways that required changes to its administrative structure.
+In the years since then, the needs of the IETF evolved in ways that required changes to its administrative structure.
 The purpose of this document is to document and describe the IASA 2.0 structure.

-Under IASA 2.0, the work of the IETF's administrative and fundraising tasks is conducted by an administrative organization, the IETF Administration Limited
-Liability Company ("IETF LLC").
+Under IASA 2.0, the work of the IETF's administrative and fundraising tasks is conducted by an administrative organization, the IETF Administration Limited Liability Company ("IETF LLC").
 Under this structure, the Internet Administrative Oversight Committee (IAOC) was eliminated, and its oversight and advising functions transferred to the IETF LLC Board.

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the original IASA structure as well as several options for reorganizing the